Improving WordPress Performance

-Drupal, like WordPress can be painfully slow when a site gets busy.
-To combat this, we strongly recommend that you enable Drupal's built in caching.
-When using caching, Drupal pages are cached and stored in a static file for serving future requests directly from the file rather than building the page again from the content database.
+There is a downside to WordPress: that it can be painfully slow when a site gets busy.
+To combat this, we strongly recommend that you install a plugin called WP Super Cache.
+When using WP Super Cache, WordPress pages are cached and stored in a static file for serving future requests directly from the file rather than building the page again from the content database.
 This hugely improves the responsiveness of the website.